Incontinentia pigmenti (Bloch-Sulzberger) Q82.3

 This section has been translated automatically.

 • Stage 2 (2nd-6th month): Healing of the acute manifestations.
-Formation of hyperkeratotic, yellow-brownish, verrucous plaques.
+Formation of hyperkeratotic, yellow-brownish, verrucous plaques

 • Malformations of other organs:

-• Tooth-jaw( 67- 90% of pat.): Tooth hypoplasia, hypodontia, cone teeth, microdontia, prognathism.
+• Tooth and jaw (67-90% of patients): Tooth hypoplasia, hypodontia, peg teeth, microdontia, prognathism

-• CNS (20- 30% of patients) microcephaly, debility, spastic diplegia, seizures (most common neurological symptom intellectual deficits (approx. 10% of patients), ataxia
+• CNS (20- 30% of patients) microcephaly, debility, spastic diplegia, seizures (most common neurological symptom) intellectual deficits (approx. 10% of patients), ataxia

-• Skeletal (sporadic): hip joint dysplasia, syndactyly
+• Skeleton (sporadic): hip joint dysplasia, syndactyly

 • Heart (sporadic): Endomyocardial fibrosis, tetralogy of Fallot

-• Nails (sporadic): Dimples, Onychogrypose
+• Nails (sporadic): dimples, onychogryposis

 • Concomitant: